augustodevjs/augustodevjs/README.md

 ## Some facts about me 👨🏻‍💻

-- 🌳 I’m currently studying Typescript and React.js.
+- 🌳 I’m currently studying React.js with Typescript and Node.js.

 - 📈 My goal is to become a Full Stack Developer capable of solving real problems.